 Licensee - A person who holds a motor vehicle fuel tax license issued by the Wisconsin Department of Revenue.

 Petroleum inspection fee - The petroleum inspection fee is due on all petroleum products.
 This inspection fee is collected to assist in petroleum products cleanup.
 The fee is 2¢ per gallon on most petroleum products.
 There is a separate summary that discusses the

 What is the tax rate on motor vehicle fuel?

 Effective April 1, 2006, the excise tax on motor vehicle fuel is 30.9¢ per gallon [sec.
 78.01(1), Wis.
 Stats.].

 Who must obtain a motor vehicle fuel tax license?

-You must obtain a motor vehicle fuel tax license if you want to act as a "supplier" or "restricted supplier" of motor vehicle fuel in Wisconsin [secs.
+You must obtain a motor vehicle fuel tax license from the Wisconsin Department of Revenue if you want to act as a "supplier" or "restricted supplier" of motor vehicle fuel in Wisconsin [secs.
 73.03(50) and

 78.09, Wis.
 Stats.].

 - Import, or acquire immediately upon import, gasoline or diesel fuel by pipeline or marine vessel from a state, territory or possession of the United States or from a foreign country into a terminal.